beyondeye/Reduks/README.md

 # Reduks: a port of Reduxjs for Kotlin+Android

-This library was started as a fork of https://github.com/brianegan/bansa: while bansa is focused on Java, Reduks is totally focused on making the best, fully battery included port of reduxjs for Kotlin+Android. it currently has the following features that bansa misses.
+This library was started as a fork of https://github.com/brianegan/bansa.

+While bansa is focused on Java, Reduks is totally focused on making the best, fully battery included port of reduxjs for Kotlin+Android. it currently has the following features that bansa misses.

  - RxJava+RxAndroid support